EDIT TITLE here

 Optional Hint: To display a clickable web link in the bibliography, look at the HTML code in GitHub for the examples above.
 See how the URL appears twice: once in the "href" and again in the display text.
 This is not required for your data story, but it looks good and helps readers to click and view your sources.

 All of your data visualizations should be interactive.
-But if you need to insert a static image, you can upload a JPG or PNG to the GitHub repo, and insert it using the HTML img tag as shown below:
+But if you need to insert a static image, you can upload a JPG or PNG to the GitHub repo, and insert it using the HTML image tag ("img") that points to a source image ("src") stored in your repo, as shown below:

 Figure 2: Describe your image in a caption, and always credit the source if someone else created it.